tarrie/journal/README.md

 -Transfer to a new stack when click explore mode
 - Group Name [green] .
 Events [greyed out]
     - use snapchat bottom nav switch.
-Tommorow make GroupContext since some of the group info needs to be accessed in navigator for the header.
+-Tommorow make GroupContext since some of the group info needs to be accessed in navigator for the header.
+-Finish the header for the group